-Bassam Romaya is an Assistant Professor of Philosophy at the University of Massachusetts at Lowell.
+Bassam Romaya is a faculty member in the philosophy department at Bloomsburg University of Pennsylvania.
 We invited him to answer the question “What is Philosophy of Religion?” as part of our “Philosophers of Religion on Philosophy of Religion” series.

 The philosophy of religion might seem to suggest that the subject area deals with a series of philosophical questions about religion, perhaps a “meta-theological” undertaking, a series of cryptic meditations about the nature or origin of some necessary being, mundane ruminations on the problem of evil, an examination of religious experience, analyses on the distinction between faith and reason, and so on.
 Apart from rudimentary questions, it appears to me that an increasingly widening approach to the various components of philosophy of religion is essential.
 In reflecting upon the question of meaning, articulating the nature of contemporary philosophy of religion, I have found it helpful to draw upon insights I encountered from students, as a result of undergraduate instruction in courses that intersect the margins of philosophy and religion, courses on world religion, world philosophy, Arabic/Islamic philosophy, mysticism, and the like.